AVSystem/scala-commons/docs/GenCodec.md

 object Timeout extends HasGenCodec[Timeout]
 ```

 Instead of creating a single-field object, now the `materialize` macro will assume that every case class/object serializes to an object (e.g. JSON object) and will use this object as a representation of the entire sealed type.
-In order to differentiate between case classes during deserialization, an additional marker field containing class name is added at the beginning of resulting object.
+In order to differentiate between case classes during deserialization, an additional discriminator field containing class name is added at the beginning of resulting object.
 For example, `FiniteTimeout(60)` would be represented (using [`JsonStringOutput`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/json/JsonStringOutput.html)) as `{"_case":"FiniteTimeout","seconds":60}`

 ### Customizing sealed hierarchy codecs